alibabacloud-howto/migrate-aws-redshift-to-hybriddb-for-postgresql/README.md

 HybridDB for PostgreSQL supports parallel import from OSS or export to OSS through external tables (which is called the `gpossext` function).

-It can also compress OSS external table files in gzip format to reduce the storage space and the costs.
+It can also compress OSS external table files in gzip format to reduce the storage space and cost.
-The `gpossext` function can read or write text/csv files or text/csv files in gzip format.
+The `gpossext` function can read or write text/csv files, gzipped or not.

-You can find detail description from [Parallel import from OSS or export to OSS](https://www.alibabacloud.com/help/doc-detail/35457.htm)
+You can find detail description from [this document](https://www.alibabacloud.com/help/doc-detail/35457.htm)

 ### Prepare INSERT INTO
-Based on the above work, this step becomes simple and easy to understand.
+Based on the work above, this step becomes simple and easy to understand.
 Simply insert the data from the OSS external table into the normal data table.

 The format is `INSERT INTO <TABLE NAME> SELECT * FROM <OSS EXTERNAL TABLE NAME>;`